 I am interested in helping students succeed.
 I think learning should be a pleasant experience, not a chore.
 Being able to enhance a student's reading and writing skills is very rewarding.
 I tutor students of all ages, from Pre-K to adult.
-I have tutored numerous ESL students and enjoy helping people learn to speak English.
+I am ESL certified and have tutored numerous ESL students from countries all over the world.
 I have a Bachelor's Degree in English with two years' work towards a Master's.
-I also have a 2-year language certificate in Italian, and would welcome the opportunity to t... [more]
+I also have a 2-year language certificate in Italian, and would welcome the opportun... [more]

 BA and MA in English from Oklahoma State University.
 Education courses in Early Childhood Development and Teaching Strategies for young students.
 I have been tutoring since college, and have tutored full time for the last 6 years.
 Tutored at-risk grade school students in Tulsa Public Schools.

 Every student I have tutored in reading/reading comprehension has improved by at least 40% after our time together.
 Students preparing for the reading/grammar part of the ACT Test have improved as much as 65% on their scores, after taking the test a second time.